whitemike889/Machapi/README.md

 You may create derivative works provided that your work references the original author and project.

 # Module Legal
-Any modules that this engine runes is the property of its respective provider or its licensor and is protected by applicable copyright law, and their terms of service are applicable to users of this libary, so you must agree to them when using this library.
+Any sites connect to by a module that this engine runs is the property of its respective provider or its licensor and are protected by applicable copyright law, and those sites' terms of service are applicable to users of this library, so you must agree to them when using this library.

+However, it is not within my power to force users to comply with third party terms of service or end user license agreements as I am not provisioned with power of attorney for the entities that own the sites any potential modules connect to.
+By using this library it is assumed in good faith that you will not use those modules to violate their terms of service.

 I make no claims of ownership of their content or services.
 This is only an interaction engine for use on their respective sites.